drunarayan/barospection/README.md

 1. Matplotlib (plotting large amounts of data)
 1. LaTeX (web and github enables equation editor for research)
 1. SQL (structured query language for querying astro databases)
-1. Lastly, and significantly, [using RSpec to analyze](https://rspec-astro.com/) Spectra of Stars and Nebulae in our Milky Way and the deep sky beyond!
+1. Lastly, and significantly, [using RSpec to analyze](https://rspec-astro.com/){:target="_blank"} Spectra of Stars and Nebulae in our Milky Way and the deep sky beyond!

 We expect to run for a total of ***8 sessions every Tuesday starting Apr 28, 2026***.
 Look for a Google Meet schedule links to be available at this page ahead of the workshop start date.

-Please check this link below for ALL UPDATES.
+Please bookmark this website for ALL UPDATES.
 I will try not to send emails or notifications for any updates.
-All materials will show up on this link below.
-So please bookmark it check it frequently.
+All materials will show up here.

 ## What is Jupyter?